 Paying down debt on high interest rate credit cards takes ages because so much of your monthly payment goes just to interest and not towards chipping away at the principal balance.
 But guess what?
 There is something you can do about it: a balance transfer.
-Santander Sphere Visa offers a 0% balance transfer interest rate for 18 billing cycles if taken within the first 90 days of account opening and no annual fee with a 4% fee per balance transfer.
+Santander Sphere® Credit Card offers an intro 0% balance transfer interest rate for 18 billing cycles if taken within the first 90 days of account opening and no annual fee with a 4% fee per balance transfer.
 Take note that this card is only available to people who live in: CT, DC, DE, ME, MD, MA, NH, NJ, NY, PA, RI, or VT.

 4% may seem like a hefty fee for a balance transfer, but take a look at this example, to understand how you still save a lot of money: